StarRocks/starrocks/docs/sql-reference/sql-statements/data-types/STRUCT.md

 - `row` and `struct` support unnamed struct.
 You do not need to specify the field names.
 StarRocks automatically generates column names, like `col1`, `col2`...
 - `named_struct` supports named struct.
 The expressions of names and values must be in pairs.

-StarRocks automatically determines the type of the struct.
+StarRocks automatically determines the type of the struct based on the input values.

 ```SQL
 select row(1, 2, 3, 4) as numbers; -- Return {"col1":1,"col2":2,"col3":3,"col4":4}.